LiliaFramework/Lilia/documentation/docs/libraries/lia.currency.md

 **Purpose**

-Creates and spawns a physical money entity at the specified position with the given amount
+Creates and spawns a physical money entity at the specified position with the given amount.

 **When Called**

-When spawning money drops, creating money rewards, or placing currency in the world
+When spawning money drops, creating money rewards, or placing currency in the world.

-**Parameters**

-* `pos` (*Vector*): The position where the money entity should be spawned
-* `amount` (*number*): The amount of money the entity should contain (will be rounded and made positive)
-* `angle` (*Angle, optional*): The rotation angle for the money entity (defaults to angle_zero)

 **Returns**

+* Entity
-* Entity - The created money entity if successful, nil if parameters are invalid
+The created money entity if successful, nil if parameters are invalid.

 **Realm**